 One of the biggest takeaways from this project is just how embarrassingly little I know about the town I live in.
-Thanks to public schools, I know a tad more about the town I actually grew up in, but know not a darn thing about the historic homes, churches or building that I drive past everyday.
+Thanks to public schools, I know a tad more about the town I actually grew up in, but I know not a darn thing about the historic homes, churches or buildings that I drive past everyday.
 New years resolution, maybe?

 This is a bit of a different post as I’ll be sharing my top picks from the ten – yet not another easy choice!
 But, I hope that you find some time over the next 19 months to visit this exhibit – or something similar to it right in your own backyard!

 Favorite Exhibits (in no particular order)

 For many of you that know me in real life, you know that I was a retail girl for 11 years up until recently.
 It was fun, always something exciting (yet ridiculous) happening, but completely and utterly soul sucking.
 Life is quite different outside that bubble, and I’m grateful for it everyday (and weekend that I have off, and Thanksgiving, and Christmas….etc).
 So, this original Shoppers World sign struck a cord with me.